jkruppa/virDisco/doc/setup_ncbi_databse.md

 ## Step 4.1: Build bowtie-index on DNA data

-You can run the mapping with the Bowtie2 mapper or the Star mapper.
+You can run the mapping in virDisco with the Bowtie2 mapper or the Star mapper.
 Both mapper need a indexed reference genome, which will be build in the following.

 ```R
 referenceViralMultiFile <- file.path(genbank_ncbi_dir, "gbvrl_multi_decoy_15.fa")